cschladetsch/CardChess-Unity3d/Assets/App/Agent/Readme.md

 It acts as the intermediary between the *Arbitrator* and the rest of the system.

-Each Agent has a _Trigger_ that contains a set of pending decisions that have to be made by the player.

 Models contain just state.
 They are persistent and can be sent over the network.

 An _Agent_ however is ephemeral and transiet.
 It is based on _Flow.Transient_ and can perform actions over time.